University of Melbourne: Herbarium

-In the 2026 Quacquarelli Symonds World University Rankings (published 2025), the university attained a position of #19 (1st nationally).

-In the Times Higher Education World University Rankings 2026 (published 2025), the university attained a position of #37 (1st nationally).

-In the 2025 Academic Ranking of World Universities, the university attained a position of #38 (1st nationally).

-In the 2025–2026 U.S. News & World Report Best Global Universities, the university attained a position of #30 (2nd nationally).

-In the CWTS Leiden Ranking 2024, (Note: The CWTS Leiden Ranking is based on P (top 10%).) the university attained a position of #36 (1st nationally).

 Student outcomes

 The Australian Government's QILT (Note: Abbreviation for Quality Indicators for Learning and Teaching.) conducts national surveys documenting the student life cycle from enrolment through to employment.
 These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction than perceived reputation, research output and citation counts.

 In the 2023 Employer Satisfaction Survey, graduates of the university had an overall employer satisfaction rate of 85.4%.

 In the 2023 Graduate Outcomes Survey, graduates of the university had a full-time employment rate of 67.7% for undergraduates and 88.3% for postgraduates.
 The initial full-time salary was for undergraduates and for postgraduates.

 In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 73.8% meanwhile postgraduates rated their overall education experience at 73.9%.

 Admissions

 The university has 11 academic units, some of which incorporate a graduate school.
 The overall attrition and retention rates at the university are the lowest and highest respectively in Australia.
 The university has one of the highest admission requirements in the country, with the median ATAR of its undergraduates being 94.05 (2009).
-50% of the Premier's VCE Top All-Round High Achievers enrolled at the University of Melbourne.
+Of the Premier's VCE Top All-Round High Achievers, 50% enrolled at the University of Melbourne.

 For domestic applications, an Australian Tertiary Admission Rank (ATAR) is generally required for bachelor's degrees.
-For undergraduate degrees in 2019, guaranteed entry scores into degrees were: Agriculture 70, Arts 85, Biomedicine 96, Commerce 94, Design 85, Science 85, Oral Health 85 (indicative only), Fine Arts and Music were not applicable.
+For undergraduate degrees in 2019, guaranteed entry scores into degrees were: Agriculture 70, Arts 85, Biomedicine 96, Commerce 94, Design 85, Science 85 and Oral Health 85 (indicative only), while Fine Arts and Music were not applicable.

 Domestic applicants who have a disadvantaged financial background, are from rural or isolated areas, are from underrepresented schools, experienced difficult circumstances, have a disability or medical condition, are from a non-English speaking background, identify as an Indigenous Australian, or are applying through a non-school leaver entry pathway may be eligible for the Access Melbourne program.
-The program offered guaranteed entry in 2023 for students with ATARs of: Agriculture 72, Arts 88, Biomedicine 95, Commerce 93, Design 88, and Science 88.
-Minimum International Baccalaureate Diploma scores for undergraduate guaranteed entry in 2019 were: Agriculture 25, Arts 31, Biomedicine 38, Commerce 36, design 31, Science 31, Oral Health 31 (indicative only), Fine arts and Music were not applicable.
+The program offered guaranteed entry in 2023 for students with ATARs of: Agriculture 72, Arts 88, Biomedicine 95, Commerce 93, Design 88 and Science 88.
+Minimum International Baccalaureate Diploma scores for undergraduate guaranteed entry in 2019 were: Agriculture 25, Arts 31, Biomedicine 38, Commerce 36, design 31, Science 31 and Oral Health 31 (indicative only), while Fine arts and Music were not applicable.

 International students compose 44% of the university's student body.